sehoon787/Neptune_DataAugmentation_GUI/README.md

 If you reset current configuration, press reset button.

-# Convert grayscale image and Rotate
+# Convert grayscale image, Rotate and Salt & Pepper noise
 If you choose Gray Scale in Design Method then convert color image files to gray scale.
-And when you want to rotate images, then write dgree on Rotate textbox
+When you want to rotate images then write dgree on Rotate textbox.
+And make Salt & Pepper noise in image by checking Salt Pepper check box

 # Bluring
 This tool provide 5 knids of method